 About the Department

-The Department of Communication Disorders offers an undergraduate bachelor's degree in Communication Disorders and a master's degree in Speech Pathology.
-The graduate program is accredited by the Council on Academic Accreditation of the American Speech Language Hearing Association (ASHA).
-The Department also offers the Post-Baccalaureate Program for individuals who have an undergraduate degree in a discipline other than in Communication Disorders and who desire to obtain a graduate degree in speech pathology.
+The Department of Communication Disorders offers a Bachelor's Degree in Communication Disorders and a Master's Degree in Speech-Language Pathology.
+The Master’s of Science education program in Speech-Language pathology at Minot State University is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.
+The Department also offers a Post-Baccalaureate Program for individuals who have an undergraduate degree in a discipline other than Communication Disorders and who desire to apply for admission to a graduate program in speech-language pathology.

 All of the Communication Disorder Faculty hold the Certificate of Clinical Competence from ASHA and are also licensed by the North Dakota Board of Examiners in Speech-Language Pathology and Audiology.
 The Communication Disorders Clinic is one of the largest in the midwest and is an outstanding facility serving clients from North Dakota, Montana, and Canada.